ngm/ApleT/docs/variability-implementation-techniques.rst

 feature model.

-Note that without introducing new constructs and corresponding tooling, the tagging approach only affords us variability by function.
+Note that without introducing new constructs and corresponding tooling, the tagging approach only affords us variability-awareness for variability by function.

+.. todo:: Discuss Scenario Outlines with respect to variability by data

 It would be possible to do so allow variability by control flow, or variability by data with new tag constructs and amendments to Gherkin.
+For
-For example:
+example:

 .. code-block:: gherkin